mindkomm/timmy/README.md

 * **Image resizing on the fly**.
 Whenever a page is accessed and the image size can’t be found, it will be created on the fly.
 You can use as many different image sizes as you like, without always having to use plugins like [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) when you make a change.
 * **Advanced responsive image sizes**.
 For each image size, you can define additional sizes that will be used for the responsive image srcset.
 You will use this together with [Picturefill](https://scottjehl.github.io/picturefill/).
 * **Restrict to Post Types**.
 If you want to use an image size just for one post type, you can define that.
+This will prevent bloating up your uploads folder with image sizes that are never used on the site.
-* **User can select different image sizes in post**: Normally, a user could only select the sizes *Thumbnail*, *Medium*, *Large* and *Full*.
-With images defined through Timber a user can select all image sizes that you define.
+* **Users can select different image sizes in WYSYWIG editor**: Normally, a user could only select the sizes *Thumbnail*, *Medium*, *Large* and *Full*.
+With images defined through Timmy, a user can select all image sizes that you define.
 * **You can still use Regenerate Thumbnails**.
-Say you need to edit your images for some reasons (for example if you need to change them from CMYK to RGB) and then upload them again.
+Say you need to edit your images (for example if you need to change them from CMYK to RGB) and then upload them again.
 Just replace the full size images in the uploads folder and use [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) to generate all other sizes.
 It will also clean your uploads folder from image sizes you don’t need anymore.

 ## Requirements

 In order to make this work, you’ll have to

 1. Install the [Timber Library Plugin](https://wordpress.org/plugins/timber-library/)
-2. Set all Media Sizes in WordPress Settings to 0
+2. Set all Media Sizes in WordPress Settings to `0`

     ![](http://i.imgur.com/CJlkO4Z.png)